This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What does pantothenic acid do for acne?
 According to recent studies, people who were given supplements containing B5 were shown to have a reduction in acne outbreaks compared to those who didn’t take the vitamin.

-Study results show that pantothenic acid-based dietary supplements in healthy adults with acne facial lesions are effective, safe, well-tolerated and reduced total facial lesion counts.
+Study results show that pantothenic acid-based dietary supplements in healthy adults with acne facial lesions are effective, safe, well-tolerated and reduce total facial lesion counts.

 The results indicate that taking vitamin B5 can help clear area-specific and inflammatory skin acne blemishes while not causing any known side effects.
 This may be due partially to the role that this nutrient plays in immunity and lowering general bodywide inflammation.